barraroantree/barraroantree.github.io.papermod/content/courses/_index.md

 ---
 title: "Courses"
-description: "Courses on business cycles, economic slack, unemployment, macroeconomics, and mathematical methods.
-For undergraduate and graduate students."
+description: "Courses on econometrics (UG), public economics (UG/PG) and the economy of Ireland (UG) at Trinity College Dublin"
 ---